 WordPress-Specific Hosting Considerations

-Real WordPress optimization includes:
+Real WordPress optimisation includes:

 How to Evaluate Hosts Using HostList